nkicg6/server-config/README.md

 # Linux Server Playbooks

-Ansible playbooks and shell scripts to configure linux servers for various development or application hosting tasks.
-My goal is for these playbooks and scripts to be as cloud vendor agnostic as possible.
+Ansible playbooks to configure linux servers for various development or application hosting tasks.
+My goal is for these playbooks and scripts to be as cloud vendor agnostic as possible, and let me get a Linux server configured quickly and easily.

 Most of the playbooks are set up to work with Rocky Linux (RHEL) or Ubuntu (Debian) distributions.